Gopi1261/HR-Analytics/README.md

 # Project-2
-This project deals with the data exploration of a Human Resource data using SQL and Power BI
+This project deals with the data exploration of a Human Resource data using SQL.

 CREATE DATABASE projects_hr;